theNewDynamic/oregonsadventurecoast.com/content/blog/leave-no-trace-7-guidelines-to-protect-oregon-s-adventure-coast-for-future-visitors.md

 ###### ![](/img/leave-no-trace-blog-695x322-jpg.jpg)<br>***What are Leave No Trace (LNT) Principles?***

 Leave No Trace (LNT) Principles serve as a guide to sustainable and responsible travel.
 By following these guidelines, you can protect both yourself and Oregon's natural beauty and unique ecosystems for future generations.
-Here are some ways to apply the LNT Principles and help preserve the amazing natural treasures on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston.
+Here are some ways to apply the LNT Principles and help preserve the amazing natural treasures on **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston**.

 ###### LNT Principle \#1- Plan Ahead and Prepare